jD91mZM2/xidlehook/README.md

 *Because xautolock is annoying to work with.*

-**Warning:** This is a really new program, and I've already found (and fixed) a ton of subtle bugs.
-I'm not saying it's not going to work, but it might be a little buggy.
-Just don't judge it too hard during the first few days, will you?

 xidlehook is a general-purpose replacement for xautolock.
 It basically just executes a command when the computer has been idle for \_ minutes.